sarvasuddi-balaganesh/first-app/README.md

 Create google cloud account.

-Write the python docker requirement and yaml files
+Write the python docker requirement and yaml files and push them to git.

 enable container registry in gcp